Matatika/matatika-docs/content/data-visualisation/charts.md

 ---

+You can use different chart types by utilizing the `visulisation` key of the [matatika dataset yaml file](../cli/dataset-yaml).

-The `visulisation` key of the dataset contains information about displaying the chart for the insight.
+The `visualisation` key contains information about displaying the chart for the insight.

 ### Example